 - training and assessment strategies, practices:

 - selection of elective units (if relevant)

 - o duration and scheduling

 - o mode of delivery

-- training methods
+- o training methods

-- o assessment methods
+- assessment methods

 - resources; and

-- · the current industry skills of trainers and assessors.
+- the current industry skills of trainers and assessors.

 7.3.
 Use of outcomes of industry engagement to inform continuous improvement